SeppeRuysschaert/csharp-ch-3-exercise/README.md

 ### Card

-* Contains all informatin of one card from the deck, namely the suit (hearts...) and face (1, 2, ..., king).
+* Contains all information of one card from the deck, namely the suit (hearts...) and face (1, 2, ..., king).
   * Stored in the properties `Suit` and `FaceValue`
 * Has one constructor to create one card